jihto/Square-Etail/README.md

   # or if already install nest: npm install -g @nestjs/cli
   nest start --watch
 ```

 The final, run the development server seller:

 1. Navigation to Server folder
 ```bash
   cd api_admin
 ```
-2. Install package-lock.json and library
- npm i
-# Run server host
-3. npm run dev --watch
-   # or
-   yarn dev
-   # or if already install nest: npm install -g @nestjs/cli
-   nest start --watch

-Open [http://localhost:3000](http://localhost:5107) with your browser to see the result client.
+Open [http://localhost:5107](http://localhost:5107) with your browser to see the result client.
-Open [http://localhost:3333](http://localhost:3333) with your browser to see the result server user.
+Open [http://localhost:3000](http://localhost:3000) with your browser to see the result server user.
-Open [http://localhost:3333](http://localhost:8000) with your browser to see the result server seller.
+Open [http://localhost:8000](http://localhost:8000) with your browser to see the result server seller.

 ## ⭐️ Run test